-Our commitment to operating with respect for human rights is reflected in all aspects of H&M’s business operations and is integrated in our company policies and relevant procedures.
+Our commitment to operating with respect for human rights is reflected in all aspects of H&M Group’s business operations and is integrated in our company policies and relevant procedures.
 We aim to identify, assess, and manage the human rights impacts of our business activities based on the operational context, our leverage and business relationships.

-H&M looks to those human rights defined in the Universal Declaration of Human Rights and its two corresponding covenants, The International Covenant on Civil and Political Rights and The International Covenant on Economic, Social and Cultural Rights.
+H&M Group looks to those human rights defined in the Universal Declaration of Human Rights and its two corresponding covenants, The International Covenant on Civil and Political Rights and The International Covenant on Economic, Social and Cultural Rights.
 Additionally, we also look to children’s and women’s rights as outlined in the United Nations Convention on the Rights of the Child and the United Nations Convention on the Elimination of Discrimination against Women.

-H&M’s approach to its business operations is informed by the ILO International Labour Organisation’s Declaration on Fundamental Principles and Rights at Work, The Children's Rights and Business Principles, the OECD Guidelines for Multinational Enterprises and the United Nations Global Compact, to which we are signatories.
+H&M Group’s approach to its business operations is informed by the ILO International Labour Organisation’s Declaration on Fundamental Principles and Rights at Work, The Children's Rights and Business Principles, the OECD Guidelines for Multinational Enterprises and the United Nations Global Compact, to which we are signatories.

-H&M strives to prioritise the management of the human rights impacts of our business activities based on the operational context, our leverage and business relationships.
+H&M Group strives to prioritise the management of the human rights impacts of our business activities based on the operational context, our leverage and business relationships.
 As a result, we concentrate on our own operations and suppliers, although we aim to also prevent and mitigate adverse human rights impacts in the whole value chain.
 Due to the nature of our business we are focusing our efforts on human rights related to labour conditions.
 We also focus on women’s rights and the right to water, as these are areas of specific importance to our industry.
-H&M does, however, recognise that other human rights may become greater priorities over time and we will regularly review our focus areas.
+H&M Group does, however, recognise that other human rights may become greater priorities over time and we will regularly review our focus areas.

 Communication and training